Rhode Island: Revolutionary to Civil War period: 1770–1860

 Rhode Island was also heavily involved in the Industrial Revolution, which began in America in 1787 when Thomas Somers reproduced textile machine plans which he imported from England.
 He helped to produce the Beverly Cotton Manufactory, in which Moses Brown of Providence took an interest.
 Moses Brown teamed up with Samuel Slater and helped to create the second cotton mill in America, a water-powered textile mill.
-The Industrial Revolution moved large numbers of workers into the cities, creating a permanently landless class who were, therefore, by the law of the time, also voteless.
-By 1829, 60% of the state's free white males were ineligible to vote.
-Several attempts were unsuccessfully made to address this problem, and a new state constitution was passed in 1843 allowing landless men to vote if they could pay a $1 poll tax.

-For the first several decades of statehood, Rhode Island was governed in accordance with the 1663 colonial charter.
-Voting rights were restricted to landowners holding at least $134 in property, disenfranchising well over half of the state's male citizens.
+The Industrial Revolution moved large numbers of workers into the cities.
+With the 1663 colonial charter still in effect, voting was restricted to landowners holding at least $134 in property.
+At the time of the revolution, 80% of White men in Rhode Island could vote; by 1840, only 40% were still eligible.
 The charter apportioned legislative seats equally among the state's towns, over-representing rural areas and under-representing the growing industrial centers.
 Additionally, the charter disallowed landless citizens from filing civil suits without endorsement from a landowner.
 Bills were periodically introduced in the legislature to expand suffrage, but they were invariably defeated.

 In 1841, activists led by Thomas W. Dorr organized an extralegal convention to draft a state constitution, arguing the charter government violated the Guarantee Clause in Article Four, Section Four of the United States Constitution.
-In 1849 in Luther v.
-Borden the US Supreme Court declined to rule on this question, holding that it was a political question outside its jurisdiction.
 In 1842, the charter government and Dorr's supporters held separate elections, and two rival governments claimed sovereignty over the state.
 Dorr's supporters led an armed rebellion against the charter government, and Dorr was arrested and imprisoned for treason against the state.
-Later that year, the legislature drafted a state constitution, removing property requirements for American-born citizens but keeping them in place for immigrants, and retaining urban under-representation in the legislature.